cashapp/blip/docs/v1.0/intro/plans.md

 Some engineers collect as few metrics as possible due to costs.
 Some engineers don't know what to collect, relying on monitor defaults to be useful.

-Plans help solve the first problem by not hard-coding which metcis to collect.
+Plans help solve the first problem by not hard-coding which metrics to collect.
 Write a plan to collect only the metrics you need.

 <div class="note">